stevens-armlab/uvms_bimanual_sim/README.md

 - Launch gazebo using **one** of the following commands:
   - `roslaunch uuv_gazebo_worlds empty_underwater_world.launch`
   - `roslaunch uuv_gazebo_worlds ocean_waves.launch`
+  - Or launch any other world in uuv_gazebo_worlds
 - Spawn vehicle: `roslaunch rexrov_dual_oberon_description upload_dual_rexrov_oberon7.launch`
 - Launch vehicle velocity PID + orientation stabilization controller using **one** of the following commands:
   - If using gamepad controller: `roslaunch rexrov_dual_oberon_control joy_velocity.launch`